eth-protocol-fellows/cohort-five/projects/eods-specification.md

     Delegator role, under Operator-Delegator separation:
     * The curation of operator set: Opinionated delegators may decide to choose between different operators based on e.g., fees or reliability.
 These criteria could be part of a Validator rating system developed either on CL clients side or in-protocol.
-    * The provision of non-FFG services: The delegators may be called upon to provide non-slashable yet critical services, like inputing their view into censorship-resistance gadgets such as inclusion lists or multiplicity gadgets.
+    * The provision of non-FFG services: The delegators may be called upon to provide non-slashable yet critical services, like inputting their view into censorship-resistance gadgets such as inclusion lists or multiplicity gadgets.

     Allowing in-protocol delegations and having a meaningful role for delegators is a health indicator of any staking system.
 The current role principal providers play in delegated proof-of-stake is limited to voting within pools, which ultimately is just [a flawed type of voting](https://notes.ethereum.org/@vbuterin/staking_2023_10#Expanding-delegate-selection-powers).